renchanting/renchanting/readme.md

 ---

 aand a iwc list w/ short explanations.
 Starred ones may get moved to dni in the future!
-- skizz fans (recent situations; MAGA mods/friends for the main part) ★
+- skizz fans (we have seen his response, this'll be removed/enforced depending on our final opinions)
 - doc fans (we just don't like him tbh)
 - samgladiator fans (uhhh I Forgor) (There's stuff abt him we just. don't have links on hand rn SORRY!!)
 - flower husband (jim/scott) shippers (perosnal experiences with fans, stuff w/ friend)